Configuration

 chatgpt/): Uses ChatGPT subscription via OAuth Device Code Flow and Responses API.
 No extra SDK required. - Gemini CLI (

-gemini-cli/): Uses Google's Gemini CLI OAuth credentials (~/.gemini/oauth_creds.json) with automatic token refresh.
+gemini-cli/): Uses Google's Gemini CLI credentials with automatic token refresh.
+Credential sources (in priority order):- Markitai-managed profiles (

 These providers require: